-17. Ethiopian Sky Light 20/06/2019 Ms. Seblewongel between the two parties.
+17. Ethiopian Sk y Light 20/06/2019 Ms. Seblewongel parties.
 Second round of talks between CAFOR and Embassy of UAE Mr. Talal, a newly appointed Head of African Union Section welcomed the CAFOR Delegation and exchanged views on ongoing discussions for the concretization of UAE e pledging in support of CAFOR programmes.
 UAE Embassy will refer the subject matter to their MOFA with immediat e effect.
 The response may be expected by the next week.
 The two parties also discussed the possibilit y of having audience with UAE Minister of Foreign Affairs during the forthcom ing AU Summit No the UAE pledging in support of CAFOR Tangible outcomes of the The meeting Is expected soon.
-1 , • Hotel 20.00,2017 Degefa Director briefed the Manager expressed the pledging 1.010non up
+Hotel y Ligit .
+20/00/2017 Degefa Director briefed the Manager expressed the pledging 110 I Ollow-up 17.
+Ethiopian Sk y Light 20/06/2019 Ms. Seblewongel The Executive The Sky light General No No Follow-up